NSSAC/DRC_Ebola_2018/README.md

  * To test, clone the repo, and within data/ folder clone Dr. Caitlin Rivers' repo https://github.com/cmrivers/ebola_drc

- ** Note that Health Zones shapefile from HDX is outdated (https://www.theatlantic.com/health/archive/2018/05/most-maps-of-the-new-ebola-outbreak-are-wrong/560777/) and are being updated on the ground.
+ ** Note that Health Zones shapefile from HDX is outdated (https://www.theatlantic.com/health/archive/2018/05/most-maps-of-the-new-ebola-outbreak-are-wrong/560777/) and is being updated on the ground.
 Will wait for new shapefiles before updating the animations **

 ## Contents: